Philippines travel guide with our best tips • 2024

 What vaccinations are necessary to go to the Philippines?

-At the time of writing this Philippines travel guide, no vaccinations are required to enter or travel within the country.
-However, the health authorities recommend several vaccinations, since in the Philippines there are many exotic animals and wild nature.
+However, at the time of writing this Philippines travel guide, no vaccinations are required to enter or travel within the country.
+The health authorities recommend several vaccinations, since in the Philippines there are many exotic animals and wild nature.

 Recommended vaccinations: typhus, rabies, diphtheria, tetanus, hepatitis A and B, typhoid fever and Japanese encephalitis.